A hiatal hernia is a condition where the upper part of your stomach pushes through your diaphragm into your chest.

 - certain juices, like aloe vera, carrot, or cabbage juice

 Even the way you cook and eat your foods can make a difference.
-People who experience heartburn — no matter the cause — should try to prepare and enjoy their foods in healthy ways.
+People who experience heartburn should try to prepare their foods in healthy ways.
 For example, fried foods can trigger heartburn.
-And eating too much at one time may also make your symptoms worse.
+Also, eating too much at one time may also make your symptoms worse.

-- Eat and cook with healthy fats, like avocado, coconut, and olive oils.
+- Cook with healthy fats, like avocado, coconut, and olive oils.

 - Eat whole foods whenever possible.
-Again, their fiber content should help with your acid reflux, and the less processed the food, the better.
+The fiber content of these foods should help with your acid reflux.
+Also, the less processed the food is, the better.

 - Eat small meals every few hours instead of three large meals during the day.

 - Add probiotic foods to your diet.
 Cultured vegetables, like pickles, are a tasty option.
 Yogurt, kefir, and kombucha are other good choices.
 Taking a probiotic supplement is also an option.

 - Drink plain water.
 It’s the best beverage you can drink.
 You should aim to drink eight glasses of water per day.
 Try adding lemon to your water for additional acid-lowering power.
 Lemon is a fruit that, although acidic outside the body, is metabolized to have alkaline byproducts.

 Beyond food, there are many things you can do to help prevent and deal with acid reflux from your hiatal hernia: